-The 24/7, 365 days per year Logan Early Warning service allows residents and businesses to plan, prepare for and respond to severe weather events before it happens.
-This service allows the community to become familiar with potential hazards and risks that may affect our city and encourages residents and business owners to take early action to minimise any potential damage that may occur during severe weather.
+The Logan Early Warning service will help you to become familiar with potential hazards and risks that may affect our city.
+It encourages you to take early action to reduce any potential damage that may occur during severe weather.

 About the app

-The Logan Early Warning smartphone app provides additional features to assist residents, these include:
+The Logan Early Warning app provides features to assist Logan residents, including:

-- A Help me feature which sends the users location and details to resident defined email addresses and contact numbers
+- a Help Me feature that sends your location and details to nominated email addresses and contact numbers

-- Access to weather radar based on the residents' location
+- access to weather radar information based on your location

 What do I receive?

-You will receive alerts for potentially dangerous weather, bushfires and flood notifications within the City of Logan.
-There may also be a need to provide custom messages from Logan City Council related to disaster and emergency situations.
+Logan Early Warning will send you alerts for potentially dangerous weather, bushfires and floods within Logan.
+You may also receive custom messages related to disaster and emergency situations.

 How do I receive the information?